tony-xlh/capacitor-plugin-dynamsoft-document-normalizer/README.md

 detectBitmap(options: { className?: string; methodName?: string; template?: string; }) => Promise<{ results: DetectedQuadResultItem[]; }>
 ```

-Android and iOS only method which directly reads camera frames from capacitor-plugin-dynamsoft-camera-preview.
+Android and iOS only method which directly reads camera frames from capacitor-plugin-camera.
 Pass a template name to specify the template.

 | Param         | Type                                                                         |
 | ------------- | ---------------------------------------------------------------------------- |